top of page

 Chirality: Meeting point of crystallography, chemistry and topology

-Chairs: Gerard Coquerel (Univeristy of Rouen, FR)
+Chairs: Gerard Coquerel (Univeristy of Rouen, FR), Tom Leyssens (UC Luovain, BE)

 Speakers: Elias Vlieg (Radboud University, NL), Ryusei Oketani (Osaka University, JP)